seonWKim/blog_os/README.md

         - if you wish to use work-in-progress feature, you can, but you have to use a nightly release of Rust and annotate your source code with the appropriate flag to opt in
     - By default, you will have stable Rust installed
         - you can override the rust settings by using `rustup override set nightly` ->
         - check which version of rust is being used by `rustup -V`
     - By the way, what is `rustup`?
         - toolchain installer for the Rust language
         - features
             - installing rust: install the latest stable, beta or nightly versions of rust
             - toolchain management: switch between different versions of rust toolchains
             - component management: install additional components like `rustfmt`, `clippy` and more
             - cross-compilation: add and manage target platforms for cross-compiling

+- Target specification
+    - target triple: `CPU architecture` + `vendor` + `ABI`
+        - e.g. `arm-linux-androidabi`, `wasm32-unknown-unknown`
+    - Rust allows us to define our own target through a JSON file
+        - Information that are required by the LLVM to generate code for that platform

+    - `mmx`, `sse` features support SIMD(Single Instruction Multiple Data) instructions
+        - using large SIMD registers in OS kernels leads to performance problems
+        - the reason is that the kernel needs to restore all registers to their original state before continuing an interrupted program
+            - kernel has to save the complete SIMD state in main memory on each system call or hardware interrupt
+            - SIMD state is commonly very large (512 ~ 1600 bytes)
+        - `x86_64`require SIMD registers by default, to solve this problem, we add `soft-float` feature, which emulates all floating point operations through software functions based on normal integers
+        -